7 Things You Should Check Before Booking a Private Jet for an Event

 - Airport parking

-If the event you’re attending is widely attended, you’re likely to hit heavy traffic.
+If the event you’re attending is very crowded, you’re likely to hit heavy traffic which is surely the last thing you want after a VIP private jet experience.

 The good news is, you can work around this.
 Speak to your Paramount Aviation Advisor and they can help you with aspects such as: